 You should check that your new regular boiler is compatible with the cylinder that you're considering.
 Additionally, if you're planning to invest in solar thermal in the future then the cylinder must be solar compatible.

 A new regular boiler is a big investment, so you'll want the installation to be carried out to the highest standard by a competent installer for the best possible price.
 A gas-fired system boiler must be installed by a Gas Safe registered engineer (an OFTEC technician is needed for the installation of oil boilers).

 Rather than accepting the first quote you receive, we highly recommend comparing at least 3 quotes from different companies.
 Taking the time to compare quotes will help you to find the most competent installer offering the most competitive price.

 At Boiler Guide we have a network of over 5,000 Gas Safe registered boiler installers.
-Send us an online enquiry today to receive up to 3 quotes from installers near you.
-That way, you can compare different quotes without any obligation whatsoever to use one, and it’s completely free of charge.
+Complete our online form today to get free quotes from up to 3 local heating companies.